 The phrase ‘Reasonable Adjustment’ has been a couple of buzzwords over the past decade or so, and many people seem to overlook what it actually means.
 It’s a common misconception that employees and business must – by law – make their properties fully accessible to persons with a disability.
 The truth, however, is that reasonable adjustments should be made where appropriate and where possible.
 So, to give an example, if your business is situated within an old (and often protected) building, then there is a high chance that adjustments such as installing a lift, may be completely impossible.

-There are; however, some adjustments that definitely could be made, such as an adjustable desk for wheelchair users to fit to their perfect height in order to position their wheelchair comfortably.
+There are; however, some adjustments that definitely could be made to deal with disability in the workplace, such as an adjustable desk for wheelchair users to fit to their perfect height in order to position their wheelchair comfortably.
 There are also a whole bunch of different aids that can be implemented for a disabled person to use within the workplace – including items such as a voice dictator for when inputting text onto a computer, or adjustable keyboards for those with wrist problems.
 The possibilities are nigh on endless, and so adjustments can always be made to a certain degree.

 Training for staff members